Mammoth Hot Springs, Upper Terraces

 Across the road from Orange Spring Mound the small travertine cone of Little Burper shows up.
 From a vent on top often a carbon dioxide driven fountain of a few inches height could be seen before the spring ceased flowing at the end of the 1990s.

-On a closer look the Aphrodite Springs displayed breathtaking terracette deposits with appealing pastel colors in summer of 2017.
-To the disappointment of visitors in subsequent years, already in autumn of 2017 the beautiful overhangig terracette deposit collapsed and, even worse, the springs ran dry.
-It remains to be seen when they come back to life.
+On a closer look, Aphrodite Spring displayed breathtaking terracette deposits with appealing pastel colors in summer of 2017.
+To the disappointment of visitors in subsequent years, already in autumn of 2017 the beautiful overhangig terracette deposit collapsed and, even worse, the spring ran dry.
+It remains to be seen when it comes back to life.

-The Devil's Kitchen Cave as well as the Devil's Kitchen Springs southeast of Aphrodite Terace are not visible from legal observation points.
+The Devil's Kitchen Cave as well as the Devil's Kitchen Springs southeast of Aphrodite Terrace are not visible from legal observation points.
 The Devil's Kitchen had been open to visitors until 1939, but then it was closed due to an unpredictably changing carbon dioxide concentration in the air and lack of oxygen.
 Repeatedly, huge numbers of animals, mostly birds, were found dead inside the caves due to poisoning by carbon dioxide.
+A short distance southwest of Devil's Kitchen the Rath Terrace is likewise obscured from Upper Terrace Drive.
+According to Lee H. Whittlesey, Rath Spring became active again from 1997 to 2000 after more than 100 years of dormancy.

 Across the road of Aphrodite Terrace the dry basin of Bath Lake is still recognizable.
 Many times in history Bath Lake ran dry and got refilled, for the last time it contained water from 1959 to 1984.
 Its moderate temperatures between 38 and 64 °C (100 -147 °F) tempted many visitors to go swimming, hence the name.
 Even if Bath Lake was quite shallow and swimming was permitted in the old times, it did not prevent bathers from drowning.
 At least two men drowned in Bath Lake, one in 1889 and the other one in 1898.

 Another fissure ridge farther south is poetically called White Elephant Back Terrace.
-Usually, the White Elephant Back Springs are far less active compared to the ones on Orange Spring Mound.
+Usually, White Elephant Back Spring is far less active compared to the ones on Orange Spring Mound.
 So there are only minor traces of thermophilic organisms visible.

 Page 1 2